Firebasky/CacheractDemo/README.md

 # Cacheract Demo Repository

 Demo repository demonstrating how Cacheract can automatically poison releases to NPM.
+Mainly to generate screenshots for an upcoming blog post on the tool.

 See https://github.com/adnaneKhan/cacheract for tool details and how-to guide.